The AVERAGE aggregation function takes a set of values from a source module and returns the mean average in a result module.

 Grade 480,000140,00000

-This example uses a formula with the AVERAGE function with the Count Value line item in the Employee Salaries module to determine if there's an employee for each combination of region and seniority.
+This module has the list Region on columns, the list Grade on rows, and a line item Count value on pages.
+This module is used to determine if there's an employee for each combination of region and seniority.
 If so, the formula returns a value of 1.
-If SUM were used, it would count the total number of employees for each combination of region and seniority.
-The formula used is:
+If SUM were used, it'd count the total number of employees for each combination of region and seniority.

 Region ARegion BRegion CRegion D